NorskRegnesentral/FindMyText/web/README.md

 ## Deploy on the server (Apache + gunicorn)

-Your colleague's blog suggested Apache + `mod_wsgi`.
-That still works, but the simplest and most robust modern setup is **gunicorn behind Apache as a reverse proxy** — it keeps the heavy, long-lived Python process (with the big index in RAM) separate from Apache and survives Apache restarts.
+Apache + `mod_wsgi` works, but the simplest and most robust modern setup is **gunicorn behind Apache as a reverse proxy** — it keeps the heavy, long-lived Python process (with the big index in RAM) separate from Apache and survives Apache restarts.

 1. Run the app with gunicorn (a couple of workers; long timeout because a cold first query can take several seconds, and the progress endpoint streams):